 Tai Kwun Centre for Heritage and Arts, 10 Hollywood Road, Central, Hong Kong, +852 3559 2600, email@example.com, www.taikwun.hk

-Formerly the Nan Fung Cotton Mills, The Mills was revitalized into a business incubator, shopping center, and non-profit cultural institution by Nan Fung Group, opening in 2018.
-The latter of these, the Centre for Heritage, Arts and Textile (CHAT), teaches visitors about Hong Kong's rich textiles history and runs exhibitions and other events exploring textile arts today.
-The center's permanent exhibition, Welcome to the Spinning Factory, showcases photos, documents and objects all about textiles manufacturing, and you can even try out various spinning instruments or make your own cotton label.
+Formerly the industrial Nan Fung cotton mills, an enterprise that had its roots firmly in the manufacturing era in the 1950s.
+The Mills continues to carry on the legacy with applied creativity, innovation, and fascinating experiences.
+It's been revamped and revitalized into a business incubator, shopping center, and non-profit cultural institution.
+The Centre for Heritage, Arts and Textile (CHAT) teaches visitors about Hong Kong's rich textile history.
+It runs exhibitions and other events exploring textile arts.
+The Spinning Factory is a permanent exhibition that showcases photographs, documents, and interesting objects related to textile manufacturing.
+You and the kids can even try your hand at some spinning instruments or make your own cotton label.

 Hong Kong Heritage Museum, 1 Man Lam Road, Shatin, New Territories, Hong Kong, +852 2180 8188, www.heritagemuseum.gov.hk